cassiozen/mithryn-ttrpg/rules.md

 When the GM deems some attempt to be particularly difficult, they can impose a “difficulty modifier”, a number that adds to the Target Number (TN), making it harder to succeed.

-Penalties usually range from +1 (hard) up to +4 (extremely hard), set at the GM discretion.
+Penalties usually range from +1 (hard) up to +4 (extremely hard), set at the GM’s discretion.

-Conversely, if the PC have situational benefits (environmental effects, clever planning, etc), the GM might offer you a negative difficulty modifier, lowering the TN and make success easier to accomplish.
+Conversely, if the PC has situational benefits (environmental effects, clever planning, etc), the GM might offer you a negative difficulty modifier, lowering the TN and making success easier to accomplish.

 ### Opposition

 When two characters directly oppose each other, both roll the relevant Ability check and compare the results as follows:

-- One succeeds, one fails: The character who succeeded wins.
+- One succeeds, one fails: The character who succeeds wins.
 - Both succeed: The higher roll wins.
 - Both fail: Neither side gains an edge — the situation is a stalemate.